PocketNet: A Smaller Neural Network for Medical Image Analysis: Materials and Methods

 \paragraph{LiTS Data} For the LiTS dataset, we perform binary liver segmentation.
 This dataset consists of the 131 CT scans from the MICCAI 2017 Challenge's multi-institutional training set.
 These scans vary significantly in the number of slices in the axial direction and voxel resolution, although all axial slices are at 512$\times$512 resolution.
-As a result of this variability, we perform 2D segmentation on the axial slices; we note that other, more sophisticated 3D methods exist to handle the LiTS data variability \cite{lits}.
-We pre-process each 2D slice by downsampling to 256$\times$256 resolution and windowing from -100 HU to 200 HU.
-During training, data augmentation is performed by randomly reflecting the slices across the sagittal plane.
-In contrast with the NFBS data, in which 3D convolutions are used for 3D data, our LiTS data are treated as 2D only, using 2D convolutions.
+As a result, we use the preprocessing steps proposed by nnUNet to handle this variability \cite{nnunet}.
+We resample each image to the median resolution of the training data in the $x$ and $y$-directions and use the 90th percentile resolution in the $z$-direction.
+For intensity normalization, we window each image according to the foreground voxels' 0.5 and 99.5 percentile intensity values across all of the training data.
+This scheme results in windowing from -17 to 201 HU.
+We also apply z-score normalization according to the foreground voxels' mean and standard deviation.
 The LiTS dataset is available for download \url{https://competitions.codalab.org/competitions/17094#learn_the_details-overview}.

 \paragraph{NFBS Data} The segmentation task for the NFBS dataset is extraction (i.e., segmentation) of the brain from MR data.
 The NFBS dataset consists of 125 T1-weighted MR images with manually labeled ground truth masks.
 All images are provided with an isotropic voxel resolution of 1$\times$1$\times$1 $\text{mm}^3$ and are of 256$\times$256$\times$192 resolution.
-For pre-processing, we apply z-score intensity normalization and break each image into patches of size 256$\times$256$\times$5.
+For pre-processing, we apply z-score intensity normalization.
 The NFBS dataset is available for download at \url{http://preprocessed-connectomes-project.org/NFB_skullstripped/}.